 Although you may be aware of the types of technology partners you need for your connected home and building solutions, how do you pick the right one?
 After all, adding any third party to your company's ecosystem can be a formidable risk.
-Here are four questions to ask when choosing a technology partner for your connected solutions:
+Here are six questions to ask when choosing a technology partner for your connected solutions:

 The options for technology partners in the market are as vast as the number of connected solutions.
 The future success of your collaboration – and possibly your company – depends on competent research and an understanding of your potential partners’ domain expertise.
 The research shouldn't solely rely on what the company tells you about itself.
 Explore online reviews whenever possible and speak with their current customers.
 In addition, review the latest media coverage on the company – it'll speak volumes about the authenticity of a company.

-Crestron’s dozen of manufacturing collaborations caused a lack of integration, segmented manufacturing and an imbalance of inventory, making it difficult to scale their supply chain operations.
+Crestron’s dozen manufacturing collaborations caused a lack of integration, segmented manufacturing and an imbalance of inventory, making it difficult to scale their supply chain operations.
 "Every time we outgrew one partner, we would bolt on another," Brady explains.
 "What we needed was a larger, more capable partner that could keep up with both our production volumes and stringent quality standards."